Flammarion engraving: Letters of Le Vayer

 The Letters referred to are a series of short essays by François de La Mothe Le Vayer.
 In letter 89, Le Vayer, after mentioning Strabo's scornful opinion of Pytheas's account of a region in the far north where land, sea, and air seemed to mingle in a single gelatinous substance, adds:

 Le Vayer does not specify who this "anchorite" was, nor does he provide further details about the story or its sources.
-Le Vayer's comment was expanded upon by Pierre Estève in his Histoire generale et particuliere de l'astronomie ("General and Particular History of Astronomy," 1755), where he interprets Le Vayer's statement (without attribution) as a claim that Pytheas "had arrived at a corner of the sky, and was obliged to stoop down in order not to touch it."
+Le Vayer's comment was expanded upon by Pierre Estève in his Histoire generale et particuliere de l'astronomie ("General and Particular History of Astronomy", 1755), where he interprets Le Vayer's statement (without attribution) as a claim that Pytheas "had arrived at a corner of the sky, and was obliged to stoop down in order not to touch it."

 The combination of the story of St. Macarius with Le Vayer's remarks seems to be due to Flammarion himself.
 It also appears in his Les terres du ciel ("The Lands of the Sky"):

+Argument of Archytas

+This historian of science Stefano Gattei has argued that the image in the engraving is directly inspired by an argument for the infinitude of space, due to the ancient Greek mathematician Archytas of Tarentum.
+Gattei quotes the version of this argument given in the commentary on Aristotle's Physics by Simplicius of Cilicia, written in the 6th century CE:

 Later uses and interpretations

-The Flammarion engraving appeared in C. G. Jung's Flying Saucers: A Modern Myth of Things Seen in the Skies (1959).
+1970s

 The first color version to be published was made by Roberta Weir and distributed by Berkeley's Print Mint in 1970.
 That color image spawned most of the modern variations that have followed since.
 Donovan's 1973 LP, Cosmic Wheels, used an extended black and white version on its inner sleeve (an artist added elements extending the image to fit the proportions of the record jacket).
 The image also appeared in "The Compleat Astrologer" (pg.
 25) by Derek and Julia Parker in 1971.
 In 1994, 'The Secret Language of Birthdays' by Gary Goldschneider and Joost Elffers was published featuring this image.